BLUE VIEWPOINT

 Who added the "money" concept to the gift?

-Notice that the term "money" is used in this verse in nearly every Bible translation, yet the Greek interlinear never uses that term, but merely mentions a "collection for the saints".
+Notice that the term "money" is used in this verse in nearly every Bible translation, yet the Greek interlinear (straight from the oldest texts) never uses that term, but merely mentions a "collection for the saints".
 Also notice that the instructions were to have people set aside in store on "the first day of the week".
 Since they were not to be doing any work on the Sabbath, he had them do it on a workday.
 (Note that both of these concepts are present in the ISV version quote in the box above.)

 Keeping it simple makes it fit the whole Bible better